6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: RIS Channel Measurement and Modeling

-Some of the other measurement campaigns are carried out in practical scenarios.
-A near-field RIS channel measurement is carried out in indoor and outdoor environments to research the path loss characteristics of RIS channel \cite{RIS5}.
-Furthermore, to facilitate channel modeling in system simulations, research \cite{RIS22} proposes a reflective RIS physical model and conducts indoor RIS measurement.
-This work aims to abstract the RIS physical model for application in practical channel modeling scenarios.
-In \cite{RIS4}, a RIS-assisted channel measurement platform that can be applied to various complex scenarios based on the time domain correlation principle is built.
-Using this platform, the authors carry out a channel measurement in a typical indoor corridor scenario at 26 GHz, as shown in Fig. \ref{fig_RISChannelmeasc}.
-They research the path loss characteristic of RIS-assisted channels in corridor scenarios based on the measurement data.
+Several other measurement campaigns have been conducted in practical environments to investigate RIS-assisted channels.
+For example, near-field RIS channel measurements were performed in both indoor and outdoor settings to study the path loss characteristics of RIS channels \cite{RIS5}.
+To support system-level simulations, \cite{RIS22} proposes a physical model for reflective RIS and conducts corresponding indoor measurements.
+This work aims to abstract the RIS physical properties for integration into practical channel modeling frameworks.
+In \cite{RIS4}, a RIS-assisted channel measurement platform based on time-domain correlation principles is developed, which can be applied to a variety of complex deployment scenarios.
+Utilizing this platform, the authors carry out a measurement campaign at $26$~GHz in a typical indoor corridor environment, as shown in Fig.~\ref{fig_RISChannelmeasc}.
+Based on the collected data, they analyze the path loss characteristics of RIS-assisted links under corridor conditions.
+Furthermore, the study in \cite{RIS_reciprocity} investigates channel reciprocity in RIS-assisted communication networks under TDD systems.
+Through measurements conducted in indoor scenarios with two representative RIS types, the authors demonstrate that the channel reciprocity theorem generally holds.
+In addition, \cite{RIS_multiSce} and \cite{RIS_multiSce_k} conduct RIS channel measurements at $2.6$~GHz across indoor, outdoor, and O2I scenarios.
+The former analyzes the PDP, path loss, SF, and AS under different RIS configuration strategies, while the latter focuses on variations in the Rician $K$-factor introduced by RIS deployment.